Exploring quantum properties of bipartite mixed states under coherent and incoherent basis: Introduction:

 The paper is organized as follows.
 In section $2$ we discuss the quantifiers of coherence, entanglement and mixedness.
 It is to be pointed out that, although relative entropy of coherence is defined in the next section, in most of the calculations we have considered the $l_{1}-$ norm of coherence.
 The relative entropy and $\ell_{1}-$ norm, however, satisfies all the characteristics of good coherence measure.
 The mixedness of the class of states will also be studied and their relationship with both coherence and concurrence is investigated.
 The basic objective of studying any quantum mechanical state (pure or mixed) is to check its utility in information processing.
 Also we describe the two different classes of mixed states which we use in our investigations.
 In section $3$, we compute the different measures for the two classes of states introduced in the previous section in both the computational basis and in the Bell basis.
 The teleportation fidelity of these two classes of states is computed in the section $4$ and the Bell-CHSH violation for these states is investigated in section $5$.
 A comprehensive analysis of two qubit reduced density matrices derived from tripartite states is given in section $6$.
 For all these states, we find quantum coherence, concurrence, mixedness, teleportation fidelity and the Bell-CHSH inequality.
-It is well known that there is a hierarchy among all these quantum properties \cite{radhakrishnan2019b} and they are also closely related.
-In this scenario,for a complete knowledge of the quantum states it is imperative to have a holistic view of the qualitative nature of these states.
-To achieve this, we study quantum coherence and entanglement separately.
-The teleportation fidelity gives us knowledge about the amount of entanglement that is useful in practical applications like teleportation and all entanglement cannot be used for practical applications.
-The Bell-CHSH inequality verifies the nonlocality of the quantum states.
-While nonlocality is related to entanglement, it does not mean that all entangled states are nonlocal.
-Thus, the four different quantities we measure give different kind of information about the quantum states under study and this helps us to have an overall picture of the states and their possible applications.
-So, the main aim of the paper is to characterize the bipartite mixed states in a comprehensive manner.
 Finally we present our conclusions in section $7$.